spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 - Finally, destroys the grandparent stack (`vpc`) **and** its resources

 ## Troubleshooting

+### Error: job assignment failed: the following inputs are missing

+This error can occur even if the outputs are already in your state file and also showing under the Outputs tab for the stack in the UI.
+For the dependencies to be recognized they would need to have been part of a tracked run with an apply phase.

+### Error: argument list too long

 If you're adding a large number of data sources to the parent stack and pushing them as an output you might get an error like this: